 - Oldest tree (4700+ years) = Great Basin Bristlecone Pine (Pinus longaeva)

 The Latin root of conifers means cone-bearing, as everything within this family is identifiable by its cones.
 Most conifers have male and female cones on the tree.
 The wind carries the pollen from the smaller male cones to pollinate the larger female cones (what we think of as a pine cone is generally the female with seeds hidden in its caches).
-Most seeds are transported by wind, water, or birds, but some conifers make cones that stay sealed for up to 80 years and only release their seeds after a wildfire.
+Most seeds are transported by wind or water, but some conifers make cones that stay sealed for up to 80 years and only release their seeds after a wildfire.

 Socrates drank hemlock poison to defend his ideals, but poison kills slowly.
 So intoxicated and exhausted his last words were merely, "Crito, we owe a cock to Asclepius.
 Pay it and do not neglect it."